-Dealing with the imperfect knowledge about the whole model in single and multiobjective optimization is rather a Herculean task.
+Dealing with the imperfect knowledge about the whole model in single and multi-objective optimization is rather a Herculean task.
 Researchers have been concentrating their attention mainly on the imperfect knowledge of some type of data, i.e., the model parameters.
-For single objective optimization we can mention three fundamental references: Ben-Tal et al. (2009), Kouvelis and Yu (1997), and Birge and Louveaux (1997).
+For single-objective optimization we can mention three fundamental references: Ben-Tal et al. (2009), Kouvelis and Yu (1997), and Birge and Louveaux (1997).

 In multi-objective optimization there is a long tradition for dealing with the imperfect knowledge of data and several approaches have been proposed in the literature.
 For a survey about different concepts of robustness in multi-objective optimization see, for example, Ide and Schöbel (2016).
-The following is a brief and non-exhaustive summary with main approaches found in the literature: stochastic programming (Inuiguchi et al., 2016; Słowiński and Teghem, 1990); fuzzy/possibilistic programming (Adeyefa and Luhandjula, 2011; Inuiguchi et al., 2016; Słowiński and Teghem, 1990); fuzzy-stochastic programming (Inuiguchi et al., 2016; Sakawa et al., 2011); interval programming (Oliveira and Henggeler-Antunes, 2007); parametric programming (Dellnitz and Witting, 2009; Witting et al., 2013); minimax like programming (Aissi et al., 2009; Ehrgott et al., 2014); set valued optimization (Ide and Köbis, 2014); and, Monte Carlo simulation (Mavrotas et al., 2015).
+The following is a brief and non-exhaustive summary of main approaches found in the literature: stochastic programming (Inuiguchi et al., 2016; Słowiński and Teghem, 1990); fuzzy/possibilistic programming (Adeyefa and Luhandjula, 2011; Inuiguchi et al., 2016; Słowiński and Teghem, 1990); interval programming (Oliveira and Henggeler-Antunes, 2007); parametric programming (Dellnitz and Witting, 2009; Witting et al., 2013); minimax like programming (Aissi et al., 2009; Ehrgott et al., 2014); set valued optimization (Ide and Köbis, 2014); and, Monte Carlo simulation (Mavrotas et al., 2015).
 The different approaches have in common to find solutions which are more or less robust with respect to changes in some parameters which occur in the constraints and/or objectives of an optimization problem.
-We refer to this as parameter robustness in the following.
+We refer to this as parameter robust-ness in the following.
 In this context, a solution that is more or less immune to parameter changes is a robust solution.

 If, however, the uncertainty is an intrinsic property of the variables, we talk about decision robustness or variable robustness (see, for example, Beyer and Sendhoff, 2007).
-Very recently, Eichfelder et al. (2015, 2017, 2019) introduced and made some studies about the concept of uncertainty with respect to the implementation of decision variable values in continuous multi-objective optimization.
+Very recently, Eichfelder et al. (2015, 2017, 2019) introduced and made some studies about the concept of uncertainty with respect to the implementation of variable values in continuous multi-objective optimization.
+This problem is, however, not limited to the continuous case.
+In project selection a project might be canceled during the implementation and the corresponding investment is free to be spent on an other project.
+In a routing problem an edge or a node along the shortest path might be blocked requiring a local detour.
+In a job assignment problem, a certain assignment is not implementable and has to be substituted.